-- The assets of the Town exceeded its liabilities at the close of the most recent fiscal year resulting in a net asset balance of \$1,923,827.
-Of this amount, \$608,977 is unrestricted net assets which may be used to meet ongoing obligations. - The change in the Town's total net assets was a decrease of (\$52,647) in comparison with the prior year.
-The key components of net assets and change in net assets are reflected in the table in the following section. - At September 30, 2010, the Town's governmental fund reported ending fund balance of \$608,977, a decrease of (\$103,144) in comparison with the prior year.
+- The assets of the Town exceeded its liabilities at the close of the most recent fiscal year resulting in a net asset balance of \$2,018,842.
+Of this amount, \$755,610 is unrestricted net assets which may be used to meet ongoing obligations. - The change in the Town's total net assets was an increase of \$56,225 in comparison with the prior year.
+The key components of net assets and change in net assets are reflected in the table in the following section. - At September 30, 2012, the Town's governmental funds reported combined ending fund balances of \$659,231, a decrease of (\$34,532) in comparison with the prior fiscal year.
+A portion of total fund balance is assigned to subsequent year's expenditures and the remainder is unassigned fund balance which is available for spending at the Town's discretion.